Liberty’s John Mohnacheff says the future of competition will come from unexpected sources, and brokers and lenders must be ready

 “The industry needs to be very innovative and really tap into the imagination of consumers, and doing things the way we did them last century – which was only 14 years ago, by the way – just no longer washes,” he said.

-And as Liberty expands its own offering into a broader suite of financial services, Mohnacheff urged brokers to do the same.
+expands its own offering into a broader suite of financial services, Mohnacheff urged brokers to do the same.

 “If you’re just saying to the market, ‘I’m a home loan expert,’ I’m sorry, but there’s no such thing.
 The consumer of the future wants flexibility.
 If you can do the one-stop shop model, mate, you’re onto a winner,” Mohnacheff said.